 - Sunscreen – When sunscreen is left in a car, the heat can change the active ingredients in it, making the sunscreen less effective or not effective at all.

 - Medicines – Any prescription or non-prescription medicine should be kept at no more than 77 degrees, unless it is a medication that needs to be refrigerated, like some insulins, heart and thyroid drugs.
-Heat can cause a medication to lose its effectiveness.
+Heat can cause the medication to lose its effectiveness.

 - Cosmetics – Make-up can melt and separate, making it unusable.